Our facilities cater for children aged 3 months to 5 years.

 Our first floor baby facilities are well equipped to encourage learning through play.
 Each baby is encouraged to develop through creative and sensory activities.
 A cosy area is provided where the babies are read stories and can play with soft and sensory toys.
 There is also a messy play area where babies can explore sand and water, and get creative with paints and crayons.
 The babies have a dedicated sleep room where they are supplied with their own bedding, and there is a fully equipped changing station.

 We have created a sensory room with equipment and materials to stimulate the babies’ senses.
-Here, babies can also explore different textures, in the form of textured cushions and other materials.
+Here, babies can also explore different textures, in the form of textured cushions and other materials, including our heuristic baskets.
 There is also a black and white area for young babies.
 Babies under 6-months-old can only detect large contrasts between light and dark, or black and white.
 The best stimulation for young babies is using black and white or high-contrast stripes and shapes.

 Older babies who are learning to become more mobile are encouraged through our baby gym, where they are able to explore stairs, a tunnel and a ramp, in a safe environment.

 Toddlers and pre-school children

 The ground floor toddler and pre-school rooms are divided into a story corner, circle time area, arts and crafts area, maths and writing areas, construction area, and home corner.
 Toddlers and pre-school children spend part of their day together, however, during focused activities, the children are separated into their respective rooms.

 The modern toilet facilities cater for both toilet-trained and non-toilet-trained children.
 The bright, fun cubicles help to encourage those children that are not yet toilet-trained.